beatricecrippa/FirstChallengePacs/README.md

 git clone git@github.com:Palpal16/FirstChallengePacs.git
 ```

-2. Modify the variable LIB_ROOT in the Makefile
+2. Modify the variable L_ROOT in the Makefile

 3. Modify the file data.json with parameters of your choice